21 amusing quotes about earning a living

 Articles that might appeal to you:

-17 Quotes by Roald Dahl to reflect on
+17 Quotes by Roald Dahl to get you thinking today

 Roald Dahl was born in Wales to affluent Norwegian immigrant parents and spent most of his life in England.
 He served in the Royal Air Force (RAF) during the Second World War.